Andimagandi/HEAT_aredl/docs/source/TUItutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Next to the previous cases, HEAT runs can also be connected with FEM simulations utilizing HEAT outputs.
 The test case presented here connects HEAT optical heat flux calculations with FEM temperature simulations realized with the open-source FEM solver ELMER.
-To execute this test case, the user has to execute in the terminal (in the same directory as in the previous test cases above):
+To run this test case, the user has to execute in the terminal (in the same directory as in the previous test cases above):